Notice: Currently, ADS is Not Offering an IOP

 The Intensive Outpatient Program

-The Intensive Outpatient Program (IOP) is designed to provide intensive counseling for those clients dealing with a diagnosis of substance dependence.
+The Intensive Outpatient Program (IOP) is designed to provide intensive counseling for those clients dealing with a diagnosis of substance use disorder.
 The program is up to 12 weeks in length and blends both individual counseling and group counseling in a structured outpatient treatment setting.

 The IOP at ADS is built in part on the proven best practice curriculum, The Matrix Model, which has been widely used with success for a number of years in treatment centers across the country.